Zackptg5/Wireguard-Pi-Hole-DNSCrypt-Proxy-VPN-Server/README.md

 * Note that this is all with openssh.
 If you wish to use putty, you'll need to convert the key with puttygen or winscp
 * [See more tips for security here](https://github.com/BetterWayElectronics/secure-wireguard-implementation)

+## DnsCrypt-Proxy Note
+* I have all the anonymized relays set to be on different servers then the resolvers except mine (the zackptg5 ones).
+Reason being I trust myself to do what it says which is DNSSEC, no filters, no logging.
+My resolvers and relays are all run on the same server so if you don't feel comfortable with that (and I don't blame you there), you can change the relay to an east cost one like anon-plan9-dns.
+You'll lose speed but you may gain some peace of mind :)

 ## Other Notes
 * To see used ports: `lsof -i -P -n`
 * A QR Code for each profile will be outputted during setup.
 You can take a picture of it with the device you want to use from the wireguard app